 The slot-booking process involves the pre-announcement of transport data via the TR02 data interface.
 The scheduled transport time contained in the TR02 forms the basis of the slot booking.

 Slots are assigned according to the time at which the requests are received and can be booked up to three working days in advance.
 Early booking ensures the availability of the desired appointment.
-This is why we recommend booking a slot 24 hours in advance, as far as possible.

 If there are still handling capacities available at the requested transport time, a slot can be booked immediately.
 If there are no more slots available at the requested time, a different time window must be selected.
 The system automatically offers the next available time window before and after the desired time window as an alternative.